Health Outcomes in the 2020s: A Snapshot of American Healthcare So Far

 Understanding mortality data

-In 2020, life expectancy at birth in the US was 77 years old; it was three years lower than the OECD average at the time.
-However, provisional data points to American life expectancy dropping lower in 2021, remarked the Commonwealth Fund.
+In 2020, life expectancy at birth in the US was 77 years old, three years lower than the OECD average at the time.
+However, provisional data suggests that American life expectancy dropped even lower in 2021, noted the Commonwealth Fund.

-Other health data from the 2023 snapshot report included the following:
+Other critical data from the 2023 snapshot report includes:

 • Alcohol consumption: 9.5 liters per capita (OECD average is 8.6)